Masmiseim36/nxpSDK/boards/evkmcimx7ulp/driver_examples/lpuart/polling/readme.txt

 The lpuart_polling Example project is to demonstrate usage of the KSDK lpuart driver.
 In the example, you can send characters to the console back and they will be printed out onto console instantly.
+Note: Please input one character at a time.
+If you input too many characters each time, the receiver may overflow because the LPUART uses simple polling way for receiving.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.1
-- GCC ARM Embedded  8.3.1
+- GCC ARM Embedded  9.2.1

 Hardware requirements
 =====================